 - On finding that an allegation is proved (save for sub-paragraph (g)), an authorised decision maker may decide as appropriate in respect of a relevant person to:

 - give a written rebuke, in accordance with section 44D(2)(a) of the SA or paragraph 14B(2)(a), Schedule 2 to the AJA;

-- direct the payment of a financial penalty in accordance with section 44D(2)(b) of the SA, paragraph 14B(2)(b) of Schedule 2 to the AJA or section 95 of the LSA, together with the amount of any penalty;
+- subject to rule 3.6, direct the payment of a financial penalty in accordance with section 44D(2)(b) of the SA, paragraph 14B(2)(b) of Schedule 2 to the AJA or section 95 of the LSA, together with the amount of any penalty;

 - disqualify a person from acting as a HOLP or HOFA, manager or employee of a body licensed under the LSA in accordance with section 99 of the LSA;